babymonie/Luar/README.md

 ## Extendibility with Custom C# Libraries:

-Yes, you can extend Luar's functionality with your own C# libraries!
-We're actively working on a way to allow you to add your own classes and code snippets to Luar, empowering you to tailor the runtime environment to suit your specific needs.
-Stay tuned for updates on this exciting feature!
+Yes, you can extend Luar's functionality with your own C# libraries! you can add your own classes and code snippets to Luar, empowering you to tailor the runtime environment to suit your specific needs.

 ## Why Luar?